 Still, it’s simple, and is available anywhere that you could otherwise print the current view on iOS.
 Once you’re done, you are prompted to save the resulting file in iCloud Drive.
-Perhaps there will be more options as the beta develops.
+Perhaps there will be more options in future.

 Once you’ve tapped into this view, you can use the Apple Pencil, or even a finger, to mark up this newly created PDF.
 Be aware, though, that this is just an image that you’re working on.
 Text doesn’t remain as text, like it does in some save-to-PDF apps, so you can’t copy it or edit it later.
 It’s just a dumb picture.

 But that might be the point.
 Instant Markup isn’t a full-featured PDF clipper.
 It’s a way to quickly mark up almost anything you see on your iPad’s screen and draw on it to make it clearer.
 I use the markup tools all the time on screenshots for these how-tos, and you can also use it to call out sections of a web page, to quickly scrawl edits onto a document somebody has sent you, or anywhere else that some clarification is needed.
 It’s a pretty neat feature.

 The iPad is the kind of computer that you can always have with you, and now it’s the kind of computer that is easy to use immediately, wherever you are.